High School Intern Programs

 1) Systems Thinkers in STEM Ambassadorship (STiSA)

-Current 10th and 11th graders are eligible to apply for STiSA.
+Current 10th and 11th graders were eligible to apply for STiSA.
 All applicants who complete the full application will be accepted into STiSA and can choose whether or not to participate.
-You can participate in both STiSA and either of the opportunities below.
+You can participate in both STiSA and the internship, should you be selected.
 As a participant, you will first be invited to attend a 2-hour, virtual workshop: “Systems are Everywhere.”
 You will learn about systems modeling and how systems thinking is used in research and careers.
 You will then have the opportunity to enroll in one of two virtual micro-courses: “Introduction to Systems Medicine” or “Environmental Systems, Research, and Stewardship.”
-From there, you will be invited to participate in the final virtual micro-course of the series, “Learning in Motion: Taking Action in Your Community.”
+From there, you will be invited to participate in other courses including the final virtual micro-course of the series, “Learning in Motion: Taking Action in Your Community.”
 These workshops will be held several times throughout the spring and early summer of this year.
 The invitation to these workshops will come to the email address you share with us in your application materials.
-After you attend a 2-hour workshop, you will be invited to join the 2023-2024 Systems Thinkers in STEM Ambassador Slack channel.
+After you attend a 2-hour workshop, you will be invited to join an interactive channel (using Slack or WhatsApp).
 This will allow you to stay connected with our team, and to this year’s cohort of ambassadors, to hear about upcoming opportunities to advance your systems thinking in STEM.
 These opportunities will be a combination of virtual and in-person offerings that you can participate in according to your interest and availability.
-See below and this page for more information.
+See this page for more information.

-Current 11th graders only are eligible for ISB’s paid 8-week (~300 hours) formal summer internship.
+Current 11th graders only were eligible to apply for ISB’s paid 8-week (~300 hours) formal summer internship.
 This summer’s possible internship topics include but are not limited to: computational biology (which can include scenarios in health and/or the environment), microbial interactions, resilience and collapse of complex systems, the microbiome, microbial evolution, cancer, systems medicine (medicine that is predictive, preventative, personalized and participatory), and bioengineering with algae.
 All projects are aligned with a current ISB project which is driven by a mentor.
 Students will learn about systems biology and apply their learning to a research project.
-Depending on the project, students will also learn and/or deepen their understanding of scientific, engineering, math, coding, and other professional and computer-based skills.
+Depending on the project, students will also learn and/or deepen their understanding of scientific, engineering, math, coding, leadership and other professional and computer-based skills.
 All projects also include: a) interviewing ISB professionals to learn about various career paths, b) building a website that describes the internship project and experience, and c) helping out with school-based curriculum development if pertinent.
-We are seeking 6-10 temporary High School Interns to work in the Baliga Lab and/or in other ISB Labs.
-This position will tentatively begin July 5 and end on August 25, 2023.
+We are seeking approximately 6 temporary High School Interns to work in the Baliga Lab and/or in other ISB Labs.
+This position will tentatively begin July 1 and end on August 23, 2024 (no work on July 4).
 The Interns will work up to 40 hours per week.
 Interns will receive a stipend of $5,000, split into 3 payments across the summer, that will cover the entire 8-week experience.
-Please see below for more information.
+Please continue reading for more information.

 In this internship, high school interns complete systems biology research and, if applicable, help develop hands-on instructional modules for students to use as part of school-based science curriculum.

-In addition to the scientific and educational components of their 7-week internship, students also meet with a variety of the ISB staff allowing them to explore many types of professions and career paths.
-Who they speak with is up to the students, but usually, students meet with faculty members, research scientists, as well as administrative, legal, development, financial, and other “Minds of ISB.”
+In addition to the scientific and educational components of their 8-week internship, students also meet with a variety of the ISB staff allowing them to explore many types of professions and career paths.
+Who they speak with is up to the students, but usually, students meet with faculty members, research scientists, as well as administrative, legal, development, financial, and ISB’ers.
+In addition, they participate in a STEM Leadership program

 The program has been highly successful and is externally evaluated promoting the best experience possible.
 Jessica, an intern who went on to attend UC Berkeley, had the following to say about her time at ISB.
 “I learned how to work collaboratively in a lab setting.
 It was also great to get a feeling for what it is like to be a research scientist.
 I realized that I can come into something being completely ignorant and gain an understanding of what is happening by asking questions and doing research.”